nilsoberg2/rvrmeander/README.md

 contrib/DotSpatial-1.8.

 Download GSL 1.10 source (newer version may or may not work) and put the source in contrib/gsl-1.10.
-Build the source code http://git.savannah.gnu.org/cgit/gsl.git/snapshot/release-1-10.tar.gz
+Build cblaslib and gsllib in Release Win32 and x64 builds. http://git.savannah.gnu.org/cgit/gsl.git/snapshot/release-1-10.tar.gz